 Lee Strebel Memorial Youth Concerto Competition

-The CCO’s Lee Strebel Memorial Youth Concerto Competition provides young area musicians the chance to compete, at the highest level, for a performance opportunity with a professional orchestral ensemble.
-Open to all instruments and voice, the competition takes place every two years in the Spring with a rotating panel of judges.
+The CCO’s Lee Strebel Memorial Youth Concerto Competition provides young area musicians the chance to compete, at the highest level, for performance opportunities and an honorarium to assist with their musical studies.
+Open to all instruments and voice, the competition takes place every two years with a rotating panel of judges.
 In addition to competing for a chance to perform with the orchestra, students that compete are eligible for youth performance initiatives and masterclasses, and will receive valuable comments from the audition panel..